Man murdered partner then chopped her up

 He later told relatives on Facebook he "chopped [her] up and put [her] down the toilet", Truro Crown Court heard.

-Lowe, who denied murder, was not in court for the verdict and will be sentenced at a later date.
+Lowe, who denied murder, was not in court for the verdict and will be sentenced on Tuesday.

-Prosecuting, Paul Dunkels QC, said Ms Noden's blood was on the weapons used to murder her as well as being spattered around the flat and "soaked into the bed's mattress".
+Prosecuting, Paul Dunkels QC said Ms Noden's blood was on the weapons used to murder her as well as being spattered around the flat and "soaked into the bed's mattress".

+Lowe cleaned up "the worst of the blood" and carried on living in the flat until mid-May, he said.

+Mr Dunkels said: "Living in the midst of what he had done must have been gruesome."

 Lowe told a cousin: "She's dead and has been chopped up and put down the toilet and in the bins down the road."

-The victim's body has not been found and she has not been seen since January last year.

-Originally from Winsford in Cheshire, the couple moved to the south west, living first in Torquay before settling in Marazion.

-Mr Lowe claimed she had set him up by spraying her own blood on the walls.
+During the trial Lowe claimed his girlfriend had set him up by spraying her own blood on the walls.

+Lowe, of Beacon Road, Marazion, told the jury of six men and six women that he and Ms Noden spent the Christmas of 2016 "taking drugs and self harming".

+He claimed he last saw her around 10-15 January before she had left him for another man and moved to South Africa.